 If an insurer wants your business can it truly show it is committed to fair payment of claims?
 Does it have a locally-based and accountable team in your community?
 Is it financially strong?
 Does it really have your best interests at heart?

 Knowing the price of something does not necessarily mean the same as knowing its value.
 At NFU Mutual we always aim to provide the best cover at a price which offers real value.

 It can be easy to be seduced by a low cost – we all love a bargain.
 But always be clear exactly what is on offer.
 Check for any hidden costs, such as charges for payment by direct debit and mid-term policy adjustments.
 And ask if you will be rewarded with discounts for your continued loyalty as a customer.

-Read our 10 reasons why we believe NFU Mutual is the insurance company of choice for three-quarters of UK farmers.
+We're the UK's leading rural insurer, read our 10 reasons why we believe NFU Mutual is the insurance company of choice.